 Five reasons to be serious and generous with our financial resources

 Parish tithe.
 Our parish seeks to practice what we preach in this area of the Gospel.
-This past fiscal year, we gave $117,000 from our offertory collections to charities in our local area and abroad.
+This past fiscal year, we gave $118,706 from our offertory collections to charities in our local area and abroad.
 Click here to link to our tithe report for the 2018-2019 Fiscal Year.

 Generous and loving God,